EMBL-EBI-TSI/resops_taster/Practical1.md

 }
 ```

 7. Save the file and exit.
 Then run `terraform init` to initalize the Google Cloud plugin for terraform, then run `terraform apply`.
 Some basic output will scroll by and finally your machine will have been created.
-Login to the Google Cloud Console (console.cloud.google.com) to see for yourself; Click the 'hamburger' menu top left -> Compute Engine -> VM instances.

 8. So now we can connect to it with ssh.
 Find the ip of your new machine using ‘terraform show’ and find the value for `network_interface.0.access_config.0.nat_ip`.
 Then ssh to it: `ssh xx.xx.xx.xx`.